 The Banff Lake Louise Instagram account, for example, shared lots of ideas about things to do.
-Last week, they highlighted Emerald Lake, a beautiful lake that’s just as gorgeous as many of the hot tourist spots but far less crowded and a bit less well-known.
+At one point, they highlighted Emerald Lake, a beautiful lake that’s just as gorgeous as many of the hot tourist spots but far less crowded and a bit less well-known.
 We learned about Emerald Lake too late to visit, but you better believe it’s already on my itinerary for our return trip.

 The weather in national parks can be all over the map, particularly if there are significant elevation changes.
 You’re also moving around a lot, so you may be cool in the morning and get really hot as you work up a sweat throughout the day.

 Pack and wear layers to adjust your clothing for the weather and your energy expenditure as the day progresses.
-(It doesn’t hurt to also check the weather forecast before packing, but there’s probably a big swing in temperatures from morning to night in many of the parks so you’ll need layers in most cases.)
+(It doesn’t hurt also to check the weather forecast before packing, but there’s often a big swing in temperatures from morning to night in many of the parks so you’ll need layers in most cases.)

 Bring a Backpack & Water Bottle

 I got this Osprey hiking backpack and loved it for the trips.
 You definitely don’t need an expensive backpack unless you’re planning some serious hiking.
-However, my mom carried my bag as well as a regular backpack during other parts of our trip.
-She noticed a big difference for her back and shoulders when she used the Osprey hiking backpack.
+However, my mom carried my bag at some points and a regular backpack during other parts of our trip.
+She noticed a big difference in the comfort of her back and shoulders when she used the Osprey hiking backpack.

 We even filled ours with fresh glacier water a few times.
 I’m not sure I can recommend it; I’m not an expert on the sanitation of the water.
 But it tasted delicious and no one got sick.
 Good enough for us.

 Drink water and don’t buy plastic water bottles.
-Simple by important!
+Simple but important!